 (b) Have there been measures adopted by the regulator in charge to assist with clinical trial management whether in the interim or on an on-going basis?
-Other than the BPOM Guideline, BPOM and MOH have yet to issue any specific regulation or announcement in relation to clinical trials.
 BPOM Guideline does not indicate any deadline on the implementation of expedited licensing procedures, which also cover the expedited licensing procedures (as discussed above).
 Therefore, we assume those expedited procedures are implemented on an on-going basis.

 In May this year, BPOM has issued another guideline on the application and implementation of clinical trials during the COVID-19 pandemic.
 In general, this guideline further specifies the provisions in the BPOM Public Service Guidelines, particularly for clinical trials.
-How ever, there is no mandatory change on the licensing procedures for clinical trials of COVID-19 related drugs.
+However, there is no mandatory change on the licensing procedures for clinical trials of COVID-19 related drugs.

-(b) Have there been measures adopted by the regulator in charge to assist with clinical trial management whether in the interim or on an on-going basis?
 We also note that Indonesia has declared its participation in WHO's program, i.e., Solidarity Trial.[1]
 As you may be aware, WHO is conducting a global mega trial anticipating the COVID-19 outbreak.[2]